raffael4357/raffael4357/README.md

-Just an idiot, who can code a little.
+Just an idiot who can code a little.